salhernandez/pomoDoNotDisturb/README.md

 - Open browser after booting on a raspberry pi

 ## Setup Pi Zero W
+- Make sure to have Raspian Desktop installed
 - You can also use a regular Pi Zero for this, we will not be using Wifi or Bluetooth for this
 - Setup Ethernet Gadget
     - ONLY SETUP BASIC SSH, DO NOT DO THE ADVANCED SETUP IN THE ARTICLE